-The Clean Air Act Amendments of 1990 (CAAA) require transportation plans, programs, and projects in nonattainment areas, which are funded or approved by the FHWA or the Federal Transit Administration (FTA), to conform to the MVEBs established in the SIP.
+The Clean Air Act Amendments of 1990 (CAAA) require transportation plans, programs, and projects in nonattainment and maintenance areas, which are funded or approved by the FHWA or the Federal Transit Administration (FTA), to conform to the MVEBs established in the SIP.
 This ensures that transportation plans, programs, and projects do not produce new air quality violations, worsen existing violations, or delay timely attainment of the National Ambient Air Quality Standards (NAAQS).
 Conformity analysis requirements include:

-- Use of the latest planning assumptions - Analysis based on the latest emission estimation model available - Interagency consultation, as well as a public involvement process, must be conducted during the analysis (found in Sections 7 and 8, respectively) - Timely implementation of Transportation Control Measures (TCMs) - An RTP and TIP that are consistent with the MVEBs established in the applicable SIP - Include all regionally significant projects expected in the nonattainment area in the RTP and TIP
+- Use of the latest planning assumptions - Analysis based on the latest emission estimation model available - Interagency consultation, as well as a public involvement process, must be conducted during the analysis (found in Sections 7 and 8, respectively) - Timely implementation of Transportation Control Measures (TCMs) - An RTP and TIP that are consistent with the MVEBs established in the applicable SIP (if there is an adequate or approved SIP budget) - Include all regionally significant projects expected in the nonattainment and maintenance area in the RTP and TIP